lief-project/LIEF/doc/sphinx/formats/macho/index.rst

 Objective-C Support
 ********************

-If a Mach-O binary is compiled from Objetive-C sources, it could contain metadata which are represented by the |lief-objc-metadata| object.
+If a Mach-O binary is compiled from Objective-C sources, it may contain metadata represented by the |lief-objc-metadata| object.

-This metadata can help understand the underlying structures of the binary and :ref:`LIEF extended <extended-intro>` provides the support for accessing this information through: |lief-macho-binary-objc-metadata|.
+This metadata can help understand the underlying structures of the binary, and :ref:`LIEF Extended <extended-intro>` provides support for accessing this information through |lief-macho-binary-objc-metadata|.

 For more details, you can check the :ref:`Obj-C section <extended-objc>`.